johnbayko/hicp/docs/hicp.rst

       "indent-rest(" <integer> ")":
         A paragraph where the following lines are indented one level more than the rest.
 The integer indicates how many levels of indentation, if supported.
-This can be used with server side processing of editing events to display numbered lists or definition lists.

       "list(" <integer> ")":
         A paragraph with a list indicator (such as a bullet or dash).
 The integer indicates how many levels of indentation, if supported.
 The list indicator character may be different for different indent levels.

-events: [ "enabled" | "disabled" | "server" ]
+events: [ "enabled" | "disabled" ]
   If specified, this is used by these components:

   "textfield", "textpanel":
     Indicates the editing behaviour of the component:

     "enabled":
-      The user agent will modify the content and attributes from user input.
-      This is the default
+      The user agent will modify the content and attributes from user input, and send a changed event when done.
+This is the default.

     "disabled":
       The user input does not change the content.

-    "server":
-      Like "disabled", but content changing events like key presses, text insertion or deletion and attribute changes are sent to the server.
-The server application may use them for updating an internal document model, sending change commands back to the user agent.

-      Cursor position changes are not sent, cursor positioning is exclusively a client function.

   "button":
     Indicates whether the button will generate events.